Ten Most Frequently Asked Questions About the HPV Vaccine

 Where HPV vaccination programmes have been implemented effectively, the benefits are already very apparent.
 Several countries that have introduced HPV vaccines to their immunization programme have reported a 50% decrease in the incidence rate of uterine cervix precancerous lesions among younger women.
 In contrast, the mortality rate from cervical cancer in Japan, where HPV vaccination is not proactively recommended, increased by 3.4% from 1995 to 2005 and is expected to increase by 5.9% from 2005 to 2015.
 This acceleration in disease burden is particularly evident among women aged 15–44 years.
 Ten years after introduction, global HPV vaccine uptake remains slow, and the countries that are most at risk for cervical cancer are those least likely to have introduced the vaccine.
 Since licensure of HPV vaccines, GACVS has found no new adverse events of concern based on many very large, high quality studies.
 The new data presented at this meeting have strengthened this position.”

 3) Who should get this vaccine, and at what age should the vaccine be given?Open or CloseIt’s recommended by the Centers for Disease Control (the CDC) that all girls and boys in the US get the HPV vaccine.
 Routine vaccination is suggested when the kids reach the age of 11 or 12 during their pre-teen check-up.
 However, vaccination can begin as young as age 9, and as late as age 26.
+In October 2016, the CDC updated HPV vaccination recommendations regarding dosing schedules.
+CDC now recommends 2 doses of HPV vaccine for people starting the vaccination series before the 15th birthday.
+Three doses of HPV vaccine are recommended for people starting the vaccination series on or after the 15th birthday and for immunocompromised people.
 Here’s a key point to remember: the vaccine must be given BEFORE a person becomes sexually active.
-The vaccine provides no protection against getting HPV-caused genital warts or cancers if it is given AFTER a person is infected.
+The vaccine provides NO protection against getting HPV-caused genital warts or cancers if it is given AFTER a person is infected.

 A Canadian study estimated that the number of 12 year old girls needed to vaccinate to prevent a single episode of genital warts would be 8, and a case of cervical cancer 324.
 These estimates were based on the assumption that the vaccine procures lifelong protection and that its efficacy is 95%.